-The administrative review committee created by the County Legislature should include representatives from the County Planning Department, Soil and Water Conservation District, Agricultural and Farmland Protection Board, and/or the Water Resources Agency.
+The administrative review committee created by the County Legislature should include representatives from the County Planning Department, Soil and Water Conservation District, Agricultural and Farmland Protection Board, and/or the Water with Resources Agency, along а farmer representative selected from the County's Agricultural and Farmland Protection Board to ensure that the interests of farmers is included in the decision-making process.
+Every motion or resolution of the Administrative Review Committee shall require for its adoption the affirmative vote of a majority of all of the Committee members.

 The review committee will apply the criteria outlined above to determine whether or not to approve the hook-up.
-The review committee should also request a recommendation from the municipality in which the proposed hook-up is located.
+The review committee shall also request a recommendation from the municipality in which the proposed hook-up is located.
+Municipalities will have five business days to respond in writing with their recommendation to the review committee.
 The review committee would be expected to meet as needed to administer requests for hook-ups.